ecorventures/docker-gcloud/README.md

+# NO LONGER MAINTAINED

+I'm now running my own private/on-premise registry and am no longer using GCR.
+If you are interested in maintaining this, let me know.

 # GCLOUD Service Account Command (Google Cloud SDK)

 This image is designed to execute [gcloud](https://cloud.google.com/sdk/) commands authenticated by a [Google service account](https://cloud.google.com/storage/docs/authentication#service_accounts) (using JSON), without having to install the commands on each Docker host.